puyangzhao/puyangzhao.github.io/_pages/about.md

 ## 🎓 Academic Journey
 - **Ph.D.
 Candidate**, Biostatistics and Data Science, UT Health Science Center at Houston

-I am currently a Research Assistant (RA) at UTHealth, focusing on tobacco control research.
-My academic journey includes ongoing Ph.D. studies in Biostatistics and Data Science at the UT Health Science Center at Houston.

 ## 🔬 Research Interests

 My research interests span a wide range of areas in biostatistics and data science, particularly applied to public health and tobacco control: